sanjsingh07/Domi-chain/docs/src/implemented-proposals/readonly-accounts.md

 Readonly accounts have the following property:

-- Read-only access to all account fields, including lamports (cannot be credited or debited), and account data
+- Read-only access to all account fields, including tock (cannot be credited or debited), and account data

 Instructions that credit, debit, or modify the readonly account will fail.